lEx0/cmsdetector/readme.md

 - CMS/PKCS#7 signed data (digital signatures)
 - PKCS#12 (.p12) key containers
-- Encrypted user key containers (from National Certification Authority of the Republic of Kazakhstan aka NCA)
+- Encrypted user key containers (with from National Certification Authority of the Republic of Kazakhstan aka NCA)
-- Other KalkanCrypt-specific cryptographic formats
+- NCA-specific cryptographic formats

-This makes the library particularly useful for applications that need to interoperate with the KalkanCrypt ecosystem.
+This makes the library particularly useful for applications that need to interoperate with the KalkanCrypt ecosystem and NCA (National Certification Authority) of Kazakhstan.

 ## License